JuliaEarth/GeoStats.jl/README.md

 Contributing
 ------------

-You're very encouraged to contribute patches and ideas, I'll be glad to apply them and add your name to the contributors list.
+You're very encouraged to contribute patches and ideas.
+If you have questions or suggestions, please [open an issue](https://github.com/juliohm/GeoStats.jl/issues).

-If you published any material using this package, feel free to share.
-A reference will be added to this website for others interested in reading your work.